twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt04-10-the-six-oceans-of-magandiya%zh.rst

 T3

-[ in the beginning, Sayadaw gave instruction on how to listen Sacca Dhamma.
+[ In the beginning, Sayadaw gave instruction on how to listen Sacca Dhamma.
 If the monk talks on vedanā the yogi should listen with the ear but the mind observes vedanā.
 In this way during the talk discerns anicca, becomes nibbidā ñāṇa (knowledge of disenchantment) and magga ñāṇa (path knowledge) successively.
 During magga ñāṇa moment you can’t hear the talk anymore.
+(This point supports the existence of vipassanā jhāna by the commentary.)

 Sayadaw said no one realized Nibbāna just by listening only.
 However quick the enlightenment was more or less it needs to contemplate.
 Sayadaw encouraged his disciple practice diligently.
 He said the preacher and the listeners were moving toward death in moment to moment.
 So everyone could die at any time.
 If we die before the realization will miss the good chances.